 UPE has implemented an outsourcing oversight process which is co-ordinated by the Head of Outsourcing.
-The output of the oversight process for critical outsourcing arrangements is reported to the Risk and Compliance Committee on a quarterly basis and for non-critical outsourcing arrangements on an annual basis.
+The output of the oversight process for critical outsourcing arrangements is reported to the Risk and Compliance

-Information on the critical / important OSPs for UPE, along with a high level description of services is provided below.
+Committee on a quarterly basis and for non-critical outsourcing arrangements on an annual basis.
+Information on the critical and important OSPs for UPE, along with a high level description of the services provided is outlined below.